Adaptive Incremental Mixture Markov chain Monte Carlo: Adaptive Incremental Mixture MCMC

 We consider target distributions $\targ$ defined on a measurable space $(\Xset,\Xalg)$ where $\Xset$ is an open subset of $\rset^d$ ($d>0$) and $\Xalg$ is the Borel $\sigma$-algebra of $\Xset$.
-Unless otherwise stated, the distributions we consider are dominated by Lebesgue measure and we therefore denote the distribution and the density function (w.r.t Lebesgue measure) with the same symbol.
-Let $\{X_n,\,n\in\nset\}$ be the sample path of a Markov chain produced by the Adaptive Incremental Mixture Markov chain Monte Carlo algorithm (AIMM).
-In this section, we introduce the AIMM transition kernel, defined as $K_n(X_n;A)=\Pr(X_{n+1}\in A\,|\,X_n)$, for any $A\in\Xalg$.
+Unless otherwise stated, the distributions we consider are dominated by the Lebesgue measure and we therefore denote the distribution and the density function (w.r.t the Lebesgue measure) by the same symbol.
+In this section, we introduce the family of adaptive algorithms referred to AIMM, the acronym for Adaptive Incremental Mixture MCMC.